 There are many advantages to such uses of technology.
-The most important is individualization and rapid adaptation to what a student is learning, leading to the possibility of more rapid and consistent student growth.
-Similarly, equipment, web connections, and technology-vendor contracts can be managed more flexibly than those of live teachers.
+The most important is that content can be individualized and rapidly adapted to meet individual students' needs, leading to the possibility of more rapid and consistent student growth.
+Similarly, equipment, web connections, and technology-vendor contracts can be managed more flexibly than live teachers.
 It is easier to replace a less effective technology-based program with a better one than it is to abandon a teacher who has worked hard but is no longer the best available.